 Then, on May 13, 2016, Jack hand-wrote an amendment to his will (in legalese, it's a “codicil”).
 In it, Jack specifically stated that he did not want Diane “inheriting anything from him under any circumstances by beneficiary designation or otherwise.”
 It was clear from those words what Jack's wishes were.
 Sadly, Jack failed to contact the insurance company and have the beneficiary designation changed at the same time he wrote the codicil.

 Tragically, three days later, Jack died.
 After Jack's death, Ken and Joe attempted to collect the insurance proceeds from their father's policy.
 Well, the insurance company's information showed Diane listed as the primary beneficiary of that policy.
-When the insurance company realized that there was a potential lawsuit just waiting to happen, the insurance company demanded that a California court order it to pay either the Diane or Jack's sons.
+When the insurance company realized that there was a potential lawsuit just waiting to happen, the insurance company demanded that a California court order be provided, ordering whom the insurance company should pay - either Diane or Jack's sons.
 Alternatively, Diane, Ken, and Joe could reach a separate agreement and the insurance company said it would honor such an agreement.

 Not surprisingly, when a lot of money is involved, the three of them could not reach an agreement.
 So Jack's sister opened a probate case, hoping to get a court to order the life insurance company to pay the insurance to Ken and Joe.

 Since probate court is a very busy court, it wasn't until a year after Jack died that his sister had the opportunity to request that the court sign a court order which would state that Jack's sons and not Diane, were the rightful beneficiaries of Jack's insurance policy.
 Of course, Diane's attorney argued that there were plenty of legal grounds for why she should remain the beneficiary.
 I won't bore you with the details.